Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 - Cephalexin — a cephalosporin antibiotic; useful where both nitrofurantoin and trimethoprim are unsuitable

-- Fosfomycin — single-dose option for uncomplicated UTIs; used in some resistance situations
+- Fosfomycin — single-dose option for uncomplicated UTIs; used in specific resistance situations

 💊 NICE First-Line Antibiotic